Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Learn more »

-Some dog owners and professional groomers swear by conditioner.
+Some dog owners and professional groomers swear by conditioners.
 While that’s great for certain breeds, others might not benefit from it.
 Conditioner isn’t a necessity for all dogs.
 However, some dogs do benefit from it while others don’t.

 hepper-dog-paw-divider 3